jarmo/candalf/README.md

   PreferredAuthentications publickey
 ```

-There will be also SSH public/private key under `~/.ssh` having the server domain
+There will be also SSH public/private keys under `~/.ssh` having the server domain
-name as their file names (~/.ssh/example.org and ~/.ssh/example.org.pub respectively).
+name as their file names (`~/.ssh/example.org` and `~/.ssh/example.org.pub` respectively).

-See [example](example) for a simple spell book example.
+See [example](example) for a simple complete spell book example.

 ### Installation With Preconfigured SSH Server

-When server does not have password authentication enabled over SSH then it's
+When server does not have a password authentication enabled over SSH then it's
 easy to start using Candalf too.
 Just make sure that you have
 private/public key under `~/.ssh` having the same name as your server domain name
 and create a SSH configuration similar to shown above.
-This will make Candalf to assume that SSH authentication with a public key
+This will make Candalf to assume that SSH authentication configuration with a public key
 has been already completed and you can start using it normally.

 ## Spell Book

 A spell book script is required to cast spells to a system.
 This is basically a script which describes
-all the spells that should be cast on a remote system to configure and set it up - think of installing
+all the spells that should be cast on a local/remote system to configure and set it up - think of installing
-all necessary dependencies and configuring them as you would do manually.
+all necessary dependencies and configuring them as you would do manually from command line.

 Good practice would be not to do any changes manually on the remote system, but
 only use spell files and keep these in the VCS too for having a better understanding